Citroen C3 review - Interior, design and technology

 Some neat practical touches and a funky design make the C3’s cabin stand out from the class average

-As such, the seats are similar to those found in the C4 Cactus, in that they’re designed to be quite soft instead of offering supreme lateral support during cornering.
+The Advanced Comfort seats are similar to those found in the C4 Cactus and they’re designed to be quite soft instead of offering supreme lateral support during cornering.
 The dashboard is very simple and, on all but the most basic trim level, dominated by a seven-inch touchscreen that controls many of the functions, including infotainment, heating and air-con.

 Car group tests